mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 .. index:: <, <=, >=

-If two objects belong to a universe that has an ordering, ``<`` then we may ccomparing two elements of the universe  gives a Boolean output.
+If two objects belong to a universe that has an ordering, ``<`` then we may compare two elements of the universe and get a Boolean output.
 Additionally we use ``>=`` for greater-than-or-equal-to and similarly ``<=`` for less-than-or-equal-to. ::

 	sage: 1 > 2